skanjo/samer.kanjo.net/src/projects.md

 ## HIPS
 The project was an interview homework assignment originally developed in Java.
 Later I implemented this project in Clojure, my first Clojure project.
-Probably not the best Clojure and I am sure I would make some changes now, the thing I like about the Clojure version was implementing a multi-mobule project using Leiningen.
+Probably not the best Clojure and I am sure I would make some changes now, the thing I like about the Clojure version was implementing a multi-module project using Leiningen.
 You can find the
 <a href="https://github.com/skanjo/hips-java" target="_blank">Java</a> version and
 <a href="https://github.com/skanjo/hips-clj" target="_blank">Clojure</a> version on GitHub.